|Minnesota Pharmacy Legislative Day Speakers|

 PharmD, FASHP, System Director, Clinical Services, Fairview Health Services, MSHP Public Policy Committee Co-Chair

-PharmD, MS, BCPS, Pharmacy Manager, Abbott Northwestern Hospital, MSHP President, PATF Co-Chair
+PharmD, MS, BCPS, Pharmacy Manager, Abbott Northwestern Hospital, MSHP President, Minnesota Pharmacy Alliance Co-Chair

 Rachel is responsible for the sterile product preparation area, neurology/orthopedics/spine clinical practice, investigational medication program, coordination of APPE/IPPE students, and shares responsibility for medication distribution.
 Rachel obtained both her Doctor of Pharmacy degree and Master of Science degree in Social and Administrative Pharmacy from the University of Minnesota.
 She completed a two-year pharmacy administration residency at the University of Minnesota Medical Center-Fairview.
-Following her residency, Rachel assumed the role of Inpatient Pharmacy Operations Manager at Oregon Health & Science University in Portland, OR before moving into her current role.
-Rachel is an active member of MSHP and ASHP having served in a variety of roles in both organizations.
-Currently, Rachel serves as MSHP President.
+Following her residency, Rachel assumed the role of Inpatient Pharmacy Operations Manager at Oregon Health & Science University in Portland, OR, before moving into her current role.
+Rachel is an active member of MSHP and ASHP, having served in a variety of roles in both organizations.
+Rachel serves on the MSHP Board as Past President.

 PharmD, PhD, CMC Endowed Chair, Professor & Head, Department of Pharmaceutical and Health System, University of Minnesota College of Pharmacy